3 ways to implement an effective professional mentorship program

 Professional mentorships are critical to employee growth and organizational success.
 Mentor-mentee relationships often develop naturally in traditional office settings, but a lack of casual interactions might make it difficult to develop these meaningful bonds in a remote workplace.
 Therefore, remote (and hybrid businesses!) need to make arrangements for facilitating mentor relationships.
 This blog will explore three actionable ways to help you nurture these relationships in remote settings.

-Importance of Professional Mentorship
+Importance of professional mentorship

 Employing mentorship programs at work will benefit mentors as well as mentees at your organization – the retention rate of mentors is 20% higher than peers without mentors.
 Employees who mentor are also likely to be promoted six times more compared to those who do not.
 Mentees, likewise, are five times more likely to be promoted than their counterparts.
 Similarly, the retention rate of mentored employees is 72%, compared with only 49% of non-mentored employees.